This page is to provide you with some idea of what to look for. If there is anything I have not explained below, please ask at training or via email.

-A NOTE ABOUT CARBON MILES: Although there are a number of excellent European and Nth American shops (e.g. e-bogu.com), I do not recommend them as their products have to travel further to get to us, increasing the carbon footprint of the item you buy.
+A NOTE ABOUT CARBON MILES: Although there are a number of excellent European and Nth American shops (e.g. e-bogu.com, Nine Circles), I do not recommend them as their products have to travel further to get to us, increasing the carbon footprint of the item you buy.
 In most cases their stock is shipped from Japan or China to Europe or Nth America in the first place, before being shipped back to us, which means that the item has travelled right around the world!
-Since jet aircraft are one of the major creators of greenhouse gases, this is a serious issue.

 Shinai are the first required purchase and come in a range of sizes: